criblio/python-api-wrapper/README.md

 #### Specific input and output types

-Where applicable, the SDK offers helper functions to create/update/delete specific inputs and outputs.
+Where applicable, the API wrapper module offers helper functions to create/update/delete specific inputs and outputs.
 This is done for the developer in order to avoid constructing the entire
 JSON payload when creating one of these components.

 An example of the create/update/delete cycle for an HTTP source input can be depicted as follows: